 A person convicted of Domestic Violence Assault will be prohibited from possessing firearms or ammunition under federal law for the rest of their life.
 Similarly, anyone convicted of any felony level offense is also prohibited from possessing firearms or ammunition.

 In Maine, there are a handful of other misdemeanor Domestic Violence charges that result in a 5-year ban on possession of firearms and ammunition.
 Before pleading guilty to any criminal offense involving a family or household member, it is wise to consult with an experienced criminal defense lawyer.
-Call or email Attorney Eric Thistle at the law firm of Fairfield & Associates, P.A. to discuss your options.
-The consequences of a conviction can be catastrophic, don’t go at it alone.
+Contact Attorney Eric S. Thistle at the law offices of Irwin & Morris.

 Disclaimer: This article is intended to provide general information about Maine law.
 The publication of this article does not constitute an attorney-client relationship between the author and the reader.